Be helpful, not hurtful

 Ensure that all neighbors feel welcome, safe, and respected.
 Hate speech is not allowed.

-Do not make posts or comments that discriminate against, threaten, or insult groups, based on race, color, national origin, religion, gender, gender identity, sexual orientation, political affiliation, veteran status or disability.
+Do not make posts or comments that discriminate against, threaten, or insult groups, based on race, color, national origin, religion, gender, gender identity, sexual orientation, political affiliation, age, veteran status or disability.

 Do not promote the events or activities of hate groups or terrorist organizations.